xsquaree/Tech-Assessment-/README.md

 How to run locally
 To install python & pandas
 1) pip install -r requirements.txt
-2) Navigate to the download folder
+2) Navigate to the download folder in the terminal
 3) Finally, run the program with the command below:
 - python Q1.py
 - python Q2.py